shaanzie/QuickRef/Theory Concepts/Parallel Computing/IV: Analytical Modeling of Parallel Systems.md

 We use execution time as a performance metric to compare parallel and serial processes, which is the time of start of execution till time of completion.

-Total parallel overhead is another metric used.
+Total parallel overhead is another metric used, which is the total time collectively spent by all processing elements over and above that required by the fastest serial algorithm.

+T<sub>o</sub> = pT<sub>p</sub> - T<sub>s</sub>

+where pT<sub>p</sub> is the total time spent on a problem over p processors.
+T<sub>s</sub> is the time spent doing useful work, and T<sub>o</sub> is the overhead.

 Speedup is also used, where it is the ratio of the serial time to parallel time.
+Theoretically, speedup can never exceed the number of processing elements p.

+Superlinear speedup occurs when the speedup greater than p is sometimes observed.
+This happens when the work performed by a serial algorithm is greater than its parallel formulation or due to hardware features that degrade performance.

 Efficiency is used, where it is given by the speedup / number of processes, and it is a measure of the fraction of time which a processing element is usefully employed.